bzarie26/pymodaq_plugins_uniblitz3/README.rst

-Test of pymodaq plugin with two VCM-D1 shutter in serie
+Test of pymodaq plugin with two VCM-D1 shutter in serie when controller's adress are 0 and 1.

 Authors